How I design

 Use constraints to help iterate

-Creative restraints force designers to consider ideas beyond their gut instincts.
+Creative constraints force designers to consider ideas beyond their gut instincts.
 Practical constraints can shrink the gap between desire, design, and development.
 When working on complex problems, both are a vital tool to break down rigid thinking and design paralysis.

 Having multiple options to consider, even on tight timelines, can often be the difference between ‘good enough’ and ‘great’ design work.